CHENyiru3/CHENyiru3.github.io/_pages/about.md

 Hello, welcome to my personal academic website!
 My name is Yiru Chen (陈奕儒 in Chinese), from Hunan province, China.
 Now I am a sophomore student in Zhejiang University, with the major of biomedical informatics.

-# News about current works
+# News about my current works
 I am learning analysis of single cell sequencing data currently, and also exercise to get more experience in machine learning and deep learning, especially the application of these in biomedical area.

 # Interests